TheCahyag/MinecraftAnimation/DESCRIPTION.md

 [**Download**](https://github.com/TheCahyag/MinecraftAnimation/releases)
 [**Source Code**](https://github.com/TheCahyag/MinecraftAnimation)

-**Statement of purpose:** The Animations plugin is intended to be used by all on creative mode/building servers and by a select some on any other type of servers that want to make a build a little more special.
-The plugin is inherently dup-tastic and currently has no protection against that, hence the previous statement.
+**Statement of purpose:** The Animations plugin is intended to give a server's designated builders a more creative outlet for showing off works of art.
+The plugin attempts to create an intuitive tool allowing for frame-based animations with the need to type only a few commands.

-#### Permissions
+**Permissions**
 Please see [this](https://github.com/TheCahyag/MinecraftAnimation/wiki/Permissions) permissions list to determine what permissions you will need for your server.
 #### Examples
 https://media.giphy.com/media/3oFzm2IvnWvpGMYfh6/giphy.gif